 I love the distinctive smell of river water, even though it is only the smell of rotting vegetation in the wet mud lining the banks.

 Eons ago, volcanic islands stood off much of our Mid-Atlantic Coast.
 Plate tectonics pushed them onto the continental crust, scraping the ocean sediments before them and folding them into huge mountains as high as the Rockies are today.
 These mighty mountains eventually eroded flat, leaving only their bedrock.
 The Brandywine River flowed down from West Chester through the soft former ocean sediments, hit the rocks outside of Wilmington, and diverted along them until it could find a crack to continue on its easterly journey to the Delaware River.
 On one side of the Brandywine where I kayak are huge boulders, the other side soft dirt.
-The boulders are the metamorphic “blue rocks” of Delaware, the remnants of those ancient islands.
+The boulders are gneiss, the metamorphic “blue rocks” of Delaware, the remnants of those ancient islands.

 An occasional snake slithers across the river, head held up out of the water.
 It looks like a leaf curiously moving perpendicular to the other leaves floating downstream.
 The snakes are not scary.
-They clearly feel vulnerable and are focused on reaching the safety of the bank.
+They clearly feel vulnerable and are focused on reaching the safety of the opposite bank.

 Other commonly seen wildlife are muskrats, chipmunks, ducks, geese, and a great blue heron.
 The heron is very skittish and flies off with an angry squawk while I am still far off.
 Less often seen are deer, bald eagles, kingfishers, and beaver.

 Two black men on the bank are showing a group of inner-city boys how to fish.
 Three of the boys are already bored and have wandered downstream, picking their way along the gravel in search of what?
+They will only find more gravel.

 Part of the dam next to where I put in has collapsed and more of it disappears each year.
 The water flows around rather than over it, and the level is about two feet lower than it was years ago when I first kayaked there.
 All of the dams along the Brandywine are now being allowed to deteriorate, returning the river to its natural state, they say.
-But after a dam has been in place for over a hundred years, what is its natural state?
+But after a dam has been in place for over a hundred years, what is the natural state?

 I paddle next to the banks in the cool shade of the overhanging trees.
 In the mile that I paddle, I count five huge trees that have fallen into the water.
-It takes several years for one to break up and wash away, so only one or two fall in each year.
+It takes several years for one to break up and wash away, and only one or two fall in each year.

 About ten years ago, a kayaker, a young man in his 20s, was killed when one of the trees lining the banks fell on top of him.
 He and his friends were drifting downstream with the current.
 He had gotten ahead of the rest.
 He grabbed onto a low, overhanging branch to wait, and this small tug was enough to topple the tree.
 His friends were athletic, but not nearly strong enough to lift the tree, and they helplessly watched him drown.